-1. Vehicles imported directly from Great Britain Scenario Customs Requirements Proofs Required Comments Standard Treatment Customs Import Declaration in Ireland (IE) and VAT on import and Customs Duty payable.
+1. Vehicles imported directly from Great Britain

+Scenario Customs Requirements Proofs Required Comments Standard Treatment Customs Import Declaration in Ireland (IE) and VAT on import and Customs Duty payable.
 Declaration will include details of VIN which will be checked at registration by NCTS centre.
 Unless the vehicle is proven to be entitled to a claim for preferential origin or Returned Goods Relief, vehicles imported from Great Britain (GB) fall into this category.
 Preferential Origin Customs Import Declaration in IE and VAT on import payable.
 Claim to preferential origin will be subject to post-clearance checks.
 Importer will be responsible for providing proof of origin.
 Proof of declaration will be checked based on VIN.
 Vehicle meets the criteria for UK Origin.
 Note that a UK registration is not proof of UK origin.
 The latter is determined by place of manufacture and the source of materials used.
 Origin is generally certified by the manufacturer.
 Returned Goods Relief Customs Import Declaration in IE and VAT on import payable (except in specific circumstances - see comments).
 Claim to Returned Goods Relief will be subject to post-clearance checks.
 Importer will be responsible for providing proof including date of original export from the EU/movement to the UK.
 Proof of declaration will be checked based on VIN.
 Vehicle must have been (i) exported from the EU to the UK less than 3 years previously or (ii) permanently moved to the UK pre- 01/01/21 and less than 3 years prior to the date of export to IE - and meet the other conditions applying to Returned Goods Relief e.g. no alterations to the vehicle.
 Where the vehicle is reimported by the same person/entity which originally exported it, no VAT on import will be payable.
+10 ° C 13

-Scenario Customs Requirements Proofs Required Comments Vehicle in Northern Ireland (NI) pre 01/01/21 No Customs Import Declaration required and no VAT on import payable.
-Proof of import to NI prior to 01/01/21.
+2. Vehicles imported directly y from Northern Ireland Scenario Customs Requirements Proofs Required Comments Vehicle that has previously been in use in NI No Customs Import Declaration required and no VAT on import payable.
+Copy of the V5C showing the last registered keeper in NI and a date of registration to that keeper.
+Tax and insurance details indicating use in NI.
 Vehicle is in free circulation as a Union good and can move to IE without any Customs obligations or VAT on import payable.
-A VAT charge may arise as a "new means of transport".
-If vehicle were exported to GB or any other territory outside of the Customs Union and subsequently re-imported to NI, it would be treated as a GB import via NI - see Section 3.
-New vehicles sold in NI to customer in IE No declaration required in IE and no VAT on import payable.
+New vehicles sold in NI to customer in IE No Customs Import Declaration required and no VAT on import payable.
 Sales invoice to show NI purchase.
 Vehicle is in free circulation as a Union good and can move to IE without any Customs obligations or VAT on import payable.
-A VAT charge will arise as a "new means of transport".
-Vehicles where the first registration of the vehicle was in NI and vehicle registered after 31/12/20 No declaration required in IE and no VAT on import payable.
-Proof of first registration of the vehicle in NI and invoice from NI seller.
+A VAT charge may arise as a "new means of transport".
+2nd hand vehicles purchased after 30th April 2024 No VAT on import payable.
+Proof of customs declaration which clearly identifies both the specific vehicle and the date of import or proof that the vehicle has been in private ownership for a reasonable period.
 Vehicle is in free circulation as a Union good and can move to IE without any Customs obligations or VAT on import payable.
 A VAT charge may arise as a "new means of transport".
-If vehicle were exported to GB or any other territory outside of the Customs Union and subsequently re-imported to NI, it would be treated as a GB import via NI - see Section 3.
+14